secretGeek/today-i-learned-staging/reading_notes/Carroll_Bujo.md

 Dot bullet is drawn for task

--Completed - dot x'd out
+- Completed - dot x'd out
--Moved forward - right arrow
+- Moved forward - right arrow
--Tied to a schedule - left arrow (means moves to future log) -Strike through - ignore defer
+- Tied to a schedule - left arrow (means moves to future log)
+- Strike through - ignore defer

 - Sub tasks
-    * Indented
+ -  Indented

 Designing a language for your dots is interesting